 The GeForce GT 740M was released over a year more recently than the GeForce GT 635M, and so the GeForce GT 740M is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the GeForce GT 635M.

 The GeForce GT 740M has 384 Shader Processing Units and the GeForce GT 635M has 144.
 However, the actual shader performance of the GeForce GT 740M is 311 and the actual shader performance of the GeForce GT 635M is 194.
-The GeForce GT 740M having 96 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GT 740M delivers a marginally smoother and more efficient experience when processing graphical data than the GeForce GT 635M.
+The GeForce GT 740M having 117 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GT 740M delivers a marginally smoother and more efficient experience when processing graphical data than the GeForce GT 635M.

 The GeForce GT 740M transistor size technology is 12 nm (nanometers) smaller than the GeForce GT 635M.
 This means that the GeForce GT 740M is expected to run slightly cooler and achieve higher clock frequencies than the GeForce GT 635M.

 The GeForce GT 740M requires 45 Watts to run and the GeForce GT 635M requires 35 Watts.
 The GeForce GT 740M requires 10 Watts more than the GeForce GT 635M to run.
 The difference is not significant enough for the GeForce GT 740M to have a noticeably larger impact on your yearly electricity bills than the GeForce GT 635M.